QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

 **Notes** about using Xen’s VBD (storage) PV driver:

-- **Windows 7:** Installing the driver requires a fully updated VM or else you’ll likely get a BSOD (“Blue Screen Of Death”) and a VM in a difficult to fix state.
+- **Windows 7:** Installing the driver requires a fully updated VM, or else you’ll likely get a BSOD (“Blue Screen Of Death”) and a VM in a difficult-to-fix state.
 Updating Windows takes *hours* and for casual usage there isn’t much of a performance between the disk PV driver and the default one; so there is likely no need to go through the lengthy Windows Update process if your VM doesn’t have access to untrusted networks and if you don’t use I/O intensive apps or attach block devices.
-If you plan to update your newly installed Windows VM it is recommended that you do so *before* installing Qubes Windows Tools.
+If you plan to update your newly installed Windows VM, it is recommended that you do so *before* installing Qubes Windows Tools.
 Installing the driver will probably cause Windows 7 activation to become invalid, but the activation can be restored using the Microsoft telephone activation method.

 - The option to install the storage PV driver is disabled by default in Qubes Windows Tools